user0disconnect/MCA-2023/Labs/week1.md

 - ### Notated data

 Sheet music can be found in databases and catalogues (Presto Music, Stretta Music, Scribd), but in 90% of cases, you need to pay for it.
-You can find free sheet music in the MuseScore ‘ставим лінк’ database, but the archive itself is limited - it contains only 23 compositions by Arvo Pärt.
+You can find free sheet music in the MuseScore ‘link’ database, but the archive itself is limited - it contains only 23 compositions by Arvo Pärt.

 - ### Acoustic data